 - Good range of products including loans and insurance²⁷ ²⁸

 - Online banking²⁹

 - Specialist bank accounts available³⁰

 If you’re an expat, a non-resident Nigerian, or a freelancer working with companies based in different countries, managing your cash across multiple currencies can be a challenge.
 If this sounds like you, then a Borderless multi-currency account from TransferWise might be just what you need.
 With a Borderless account, you can hold your money in multiple different currencies, including EUR, USD and GBP, and then just convert it when you need it, using TransferWise to get the best rate available.
-From Winter 2017, you'll also be able to get a debit card to use in ATMs and to make payments.
+You can also get the TransferWise multi-currency debit card, which you can use to pay for goods and services all over the world.

 Better yet, there are no monthly account fees, and you get local bank account numbers which can be used in the eurozone and the UK.
 You can bank like a local wherever in the world you are, so your money is as flexible as you are.

 Getting a local bank account is usually pretty high on the list of priorities for any expat.
 In Nigeria, you’ll have no problem finding an account that suits your needs as there’s plenty of choice.
 However, the requirements around references can be tough for new arrivals.
 Start your research as soon as you can, so you can find an account that works for you, and then you can get on with enjoying your new life in Nigeria.